bacalhau-project/bacalhau-network-setups/docker-compose/README.md

 ## Interacting with the Cluster

+_Note: If you are using the `expanso-cloud` setup, you can interact with the cluster using an [Expanso Cloud](https://cloud.expanso.io) account._

-To interact with either cluster:
+To interact with a cluster:

 1. Connect to the client container: